 There are a wide range of casual dining options including Golf Club, cafes and restaurants around the Liverpool/Moorebank areas.

 TRANSPORT AND ACCOMMODATION

 Is there a bus service to and from the sales?

 Inglis will provide a range of transport options for vendors and buyers.
 This will include a shuttle bus service operating in the local area designed for stud staff.
 For buyers, a full transport service will operate from the Sydney CBD and Eastern Suburbs.
 More information will be made readily available.

 How much are the rooms at the hotel?

 Much like current arrangements with Inglis preferred hotel partners, Inglis clients will continue to benefit from discounted rates at hotels in the local area.
 This includes The William Inglis at Riverside Stables.
-Hotel rates are expected to be available from September 2017.

 Who can stay at the hotel?